sloucel/credit-risk-classification/README.md

 ## Summary

-Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
-For example:

 The Logistcial Regression Model does an excellent job of predicting a 'healthly loan' across precision, recall, and F1-Score, and does a good job of predicting a 'high risk loan' across precision, recall, and f1-score.
 In other words the model does a better job of predicting the healthy loans vs the high risk loans.
 While the overall F1-score is high (0.94), the F1-score for Class 1 (0.88) indicates room for improvement, especially if the goal is to accurately identify default loans.